adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Good!" exclaimed the King. " What reward did you promise them?"

-" Your Majesty will use the Magic Belt to give each Whimsie a large, fine head, in place of the small one."
+"Your Majesty will use the Magic Belt to give each Whimsie a large, fine head, in place of the small one."

 "I agree to that," said the King.
 "This is good news, Guph."

 "But I have other news for you," announced the General.
 "Good or bad?"

 "Good, your Majesty.
 The Growleywogs will join us."

 "No!" cried the astonished King.

 "Yes, indeed," said the General.
 "I have their promise."

 "But what reward do they demand?" inquired the King, suspiciously, for he knew how greedy the Growleywogs were.

 "They will take a few of the Oz people for their slaves," replied Guph.

 He did not tell Roquat that the Growleywogs demanded twenty thousand slaves.

 "A very reasonable request, I’m sure," remarked the King.
 "I must congratulate you, Guph, upon the wonderful success of your journey."

 "But that is not all," said the General, proudly.

 The King was astonished.

 "I have seen the First and Foremost Phanfasm of the Mountain of Phantastico, and he will bring his people to assist us."

-" What!" cried the King.
+"What!" cried the King.
 "The Phanfasms!
 I’m afraid, Guph that the First and Foremost is very dangerous to us as well.
 They may conquer the Nomes!"

 "That is a foolish idea," retorted Guph, irritably, but he knew in his heart that the King was right.
 "The First and Foremost is a friend of mine, and will do us no harm.
 When I was there, he even invited me into his house."